adityasd314/enron-dataset-semantic-search-opensearch-ml-commons/README.md

 - CSV to JSON Conversion:

   The make_batches script is used to convert the cleaned CSV file into a JSON format suitable for OpenSearch ingestion.
 This script can produce either a single merged JSON file or a folder containing multiple JSON files, where each line represents a single email as a JSON object.
+  I have already provided batches which can be ./json_batches so no need to run this.

   To run `make_batches`: